yuqingpsy/yuqingpsy.github.io/content/authors/admin/_index.md

 ## About Me

 I am currently a Principal Investigator at Institute of Neuroscience, Center for Excellence in Brain Science and Intelligence Technology, Chinese Academy of Sciences, leading the Lab of Visual Cognition and Memory.
-My broad research interests includes the neural and computational principles underlying human cognition, with a specific focus on working memory, mental imagery, and cognitive control.
+My broad research interests includes the neural and computational principles underlying human cognition, with a special focus on working memory, mental imagery, and cognitive control.